ToolmanInside/quratest-mutators/README.md

 # QuraTest

-QuraTest is a input generator for quantum programs.
+QuraTest is an input generator for quantum programs.

 ## Requirements